NVIDIA/jetson-rdma-picoevb/README.md

 This will generate `picoevb-rdma.ko`.

-## Building on an IGX GA 1.0 release
+## Building on an IGX GA 1.0 release for dGPU

 ```
 sudo apt update